omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer Transactions.md

     +-------+                              +-------+

-    - where node Alice is 'funder' and node Bob is 'fundee', but after the first time deposit from Alice, Alice and Bob both can deposite in this channel any times.
-And of course, each of them can withdraw money if the counterparty agree.
+    - where node Alice is 'funder' and node Bob is 'fundee', After the first time deposit from Alice, Alice and Bob both can deposite in this channel any times.
+And of course, each of them can withdraw money if the counterparty agrees, as long as the two parties sign the correct Revocable Sequence Maturity Contracts for these onchain transactions.

 ```